 The month of February provides an opportunity to celebrate Black History in a formal way.

-Programs hosted in recent years include the African American Read-In, African American Heritage Month Trivia Nights, a panel on Black Feminism, and more.
-Programs in recognition of Black History Month will be announced in January 2021.
+Programs hosted in past years include the African American Read-In, African American Heritage Month Trivia Nights, a panel on Black Feminism, and more.

 If you are unable to participate in WGRC Black History Month activities, you can still be involved in the Center’s efforts by donating a related book to the Frances S. Summersell Library.